 Library Fines and Billing: A \$2 per day fine will be charged for failure to promptly return a recalled item.
 There is a 50-cent per day fine, for the first 29 days, for items not returned by the due date.
 Items are assumed lost after 30 days of being overdue.
-You will be charged \$125 for each lost item.
+Students will be charged \$125 for each lost item.
 The \$125 lost item charge includes: a \$75 replacement fee, a \$35 billing fee, and the original \$15 fine.
-You will not be able to borrow additional items from the Library until you either return the lost item(s) or pay \$125 per lost item.
+Students will not be able to borrow additional items from the Library until either the lost item(s) is/are returned or \$125 fee is paid per lost item.
 The \$75 replacement fee will be waived for each lost item returned within two months of being billed.
-However, you will still be required to pay the original \$15 fine and the \$35 billing fee for each item returned.
+However, students will still be required to pay the original \$15 fine and the \$35 billing fee for each item returned.

-Recall, renewal overdue and billing replacement notices are sent to your college email account.
-Failure to take action on notices or bills does not exempt you from paying fines or replacement charges.
-Nonpayment may result in the withholding of grade report card, transcripts, and/or diplomas.
-Outstanding amounts due are forwarded to the Business Office on the first business day of each month and added to your account.
+Recall, renewal overdue and billing replacement notices are sent to student's College email account.
+Nonpayment may result in the withholding of grade reports, transcripts, and/or diplomas.
+Outstanding amounts due are forwarded to the Business Office on the first business day of each month and added to students accounts.